andrew-k-21-12/skypescrapper/README.md

 If you don't change the path to the statuses log, it's even simplier to visualise the data with `npm run visualise` (make sure you have [GNU Octave installed](https://www.gnu.org/software/octave/download)).

+## FINITA LA COMMEDIA

+After running this scrapper for about 3 weeks without interruptions Skype blocks your account and requires you to change your password.
+That means these scripts are not very viable, but it was at least fun to write them.